 In this study, we examined the demographic, audiological, and clinical characteristics of 100 young DHH children in North Carolina.
 We documented the distribution of these characteristics and explored the relationships between these variables, vocabulary, diagnosis, and intervention.
-In prior work with tightly controlled samples, the variables studied here have been shown to be relevant for language development, but their effects have rarely examined in the full heterogeneity they naturally occur within.
+In prior work with tightly controlled samples, the variables studied here have been shown to be relevant for language development, but their effects have rarely been examined in the full heterogeneity they naturally occur within.
 We took this big-tent approach by including any children receiving services for hearing loss.

 Returning to our original three questions, we asked first: how are child-level variables intertwined?
 We found significant structure across many of the variables, suggesting that in a real-world sample of children with hearing loss, many factors are intrinsically not dissociable.
 This was particularly true for many of the auditory characteristics and comorbid diagnoses.
 To our knowledge, this paper provides the first population-based documentation of this distribution.
 We next asked whether these characteristics can predict vocabulary outcomes for DHH children.
-We found that a model including only children’s age, laterality of hearing loss, and amplification type best accounted for the variability in spoken vocabulary outcomes.
-Finally, we asked: how successful were the 1-3-6 guidelines for early detection and intervention, both in terms of improving child outcomes and ensuring timely diagnosis and intervention for all children with hearing loss?
+We found that a model including only children’s age, laterality of hearing loss, and amplification type best accounted for the variability in vocabulary outcomes.
+Finally, we asked how successful the 1-3-6 guidelines were for early detection and intervention, both in terms of improving child outcomes and ensuring timely diagnosis and intervention.
 Here, we found that children who met 1-3-6 guidelines indeed had a smaller vocabulary delay than those who didn’t.
 However, only 37% of children met these guidelines.
-Our results highlight family- and health-related variables (e.g. language background, health issues) that accounted for significant variability in when children received diagnosis and/or intervention.
+Our results highlight family- and health-related variables that accounted for significant variability in when children received diagnosis and/or intervention.

-To us, the inherent complexity in these results is an important piece of understanding spoken language outcomes for children with hearing loss within the diverse population of Deaf/Hard-of-Hearing children.
+We believe the inherent complexity in these results is an important piece of understanding vocabulary outcomes within the diverse population of DHH children.
 We next highlight some implications of this study for future research and clinical practice.

 How are child-level variables intertwined?

 In our sample, we found significant overlap among demographic, audiological, and clinical variables.
-Prematurity, health issues, and developmental delay frequently co-occurred, such that children with one of these factors were more likely to have the others.
-This is not surprising.
-Many conditions that cause developmental delays have a high incidence of health issues (e.g., heart problems in Down Syndrome; vomiting and seizures with hydrocephalus), and it is well documented that there is a higher incidence of developmental delay and health issues in preterm infants (Luu, Katz, Leeson, Thébaud, & Nuyt, 2016; Pierrat et al., 2017).
-In our sample, we also had a large range of health conditions (76 unique conditions in our sample of 100 children; see Table S1 in Supplemental Materials for more detailed information about comorbidities).
-Some studies to date have examined the outcomes of DHH children with certain conditions (e.g., Clibbens, 2001; Szymanski, Brice, Lam, & Hotto, 2012).
-But given that the constellation of comorbid conditions is so varied, an important direction for future research is whether cognitive and social abilities, as well as family’s treatment resources, are predictive of language outcomes across conditions.
+To highlight a few of these findings, prematurity, health issues, and developmental delay frequently co-occurred, such that children with one of these factors were more likely to have the others, consistent with prior research (Luu, Katz, Leeson, Thébaud, & Nuyt, 2016; Pierrat et al., 2017).
+Given that the constellation of comorbid conditions is so varied (76 unique conditions in our sample of 100 children; see Table S1), an important direction for future research is whether cognitive and social abilities, as well as family’s treatment resources, are predictive of language outcomes across conditions.